 Any technology type that is considered to be feasible to provide Black Start Capability, as part of the NIA project’s finding will be further explored and implemented.

 By this term, Distributed Restart project, if proven feasible and viable, should provide an enduring solution to be implemented into business as usual restoration activities.

+Having sufficient secondary generation available for a Restoration is vital to restore the network as efficiently and quickly as possible, following the initial stages.

 If a Restoration Standard has been imposed, then this will be implemented and a suitable Restoration Approach derived.
 If no Restoration Standard is in place during the long term, then the medium-term expectation will be reviewed and amended if required.